Rabbitsfoot (Quadrula cylindrica cylindrica)

-The presence of diverse and reproducing populations of mussels indicate a healthy aquatic system which means good fishing, good water quality for waterfowl and other wildlife species, as well as insurance that our water is safe for our use (swimming and drinking).
+The presence of diverse and reproducing populations of mussels indicate a healthy aquatic system which means good fishing, good water quality for waterfowl, other wildlife species, and people as well as assuring that our water is safe for our use (swimming and drinking).
 Conversely, when mussel populations are at risk, it indicates problems for other fish and wildlife species, and people, too.

 Mussels are natural filters, feeding on algae and plankton that help clean the water.
 Mussels are also an important food source for many species of wildlife including otters, raccoon, muskrat, herons, egrets, and some fish.

 The study of mussels, their natural history, and habitat requirements provides important lessons on the interconnectedness of the aquatic system and how species adapt to their ecosystem.